pachterlab/kallisto/manual.md

 -i, --index=STRING            Filename for the kallisto index to be used for
                               pseudoalignment
--o, --output-dir=STRING       Directory to write output to -x, --technology=STRING       Single cell technology used
+-o, --output-dir=STRING       Directory to write output to -x, --technology=STRING       Single-cell technology used

 Optional arguments:
--l, --list                    List all single cell technologies supported -t, --threads=INT             Number of threads to use (default: 1)
+-l, --list                    List all single-cell technologies supported -t, --threads=INT             Number of threads to use (default: 1)
 ~~~

-To process the `output.bus` file further use [bustools](https://github.com/BUStools/bustools), examples of downstream processing can be seen in [example notebooks](https://github.com/BUStools/Notebooks)
+To process the `output.bus` file further use [bustools](https://github.com/BUStools/bustools); examples of downstream processing can be seen in [dataset specific notebooks](https://github.com/BUStools/Notebooks) available from the [bustools repository](https://github.com/BUStools).

 #### pseudo

-`kallisto pseudo` runs only the pseudoalignment step and is meant for usage in single cell RNA-seq.
+`kallisto pseudo` runs only the pseudoalignment step and is meant for usage in single-cell RNA-seq.
 The arguments for the pseudo command are:

 ~~~
 kallisto 0.45.0